 Revenue is the value of all sales of goods and services recognized by a company in a period.
-Revenue (also revered to as Sales, Turnover, or Income) forms the beginning of a company’s Income Statement and often considered the “Top Line” of a business.
+Revenue (also referred to as Sales or Income) forms the beginning of a company’s Income Statement and is often considered the “Top Line” of a business.
 Expenses are deducted from a company’s revenue to arrive at its Profit or Net Income.

 Revenue Recognition Principle

 According to the revenue recognition principle in accounting, revenue is recorded when the benefits and risks of ownership have transferred from buyer to seller, or when the delivery of services has been completed.

 Notice that this definition doesn’t include anything about payment for goods/service actually being received.
 This is because companies often sell their products on credit to customers, meaning that they won’t receive payment until later.